junglesta/speak/_posts/2014-07-22-you-block-me.md

 categories: english catchphrase advice tshirt
 author: unknown
 ---
-you block me on facebook, now you going to die.
+you blocked me on Facebook, now you going to die.